– Advances and Challenges

 Anker Engelundsvej 1

-By combining PIM with AM in a sensible way, parts can be realized by PIM but have considerably increased complexity and can be produced with cheap moulds, thus enabling an economical production of small series in production quality.
+By combining PIM with AM in a sensible way, parts can be realized by PIM but have considerably increased complexity and can be produced with cheap moulds, thus enabling an economical production of small series with a high production quality.

 |08:30 - 09:00||Registration and breakfast|

 |09:00 - 09:10||Welcome by Professor Hans Nørgaard Hansen|

 David Bue Pedersen, Senior Researcher, DTU Mechanical Engineering

 Photopolymer based additive manufacturing is currently growing at a rate of approx. 36% per year.
 When a maturing technology experiences exponential growth, leaps are taken with respect to the capabilities that the process brings to the industry.
 This talk will focus on the most recent technology advances within vat photopolymerization and the materials development that to a large extent is the main driver for new application areas for the technology.
 Learn the latest and greatest about what vat photopolymerization can do for your organization.David Bue Pedersen is Senior Researcher at the technical university of Denmark.
 David orchestrates the Additive Manufacturing group at department of Mechanical Engineering, which is the largest research activity in Denmark within additive manufacturing.